docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

 During your entry point function, use `AEGP_GetUniqueCommand()` from [Command Suite](aegp-suites.md#aegps-aegp-suites-command-suite) to obtain a command ID from After Effects, for use with `AEGP_InsertMenuCommand`.
 Use a different ID for each menu item you add.

-Using AEGP_RegisterSuite’s `AEGP_RegisterCommandHook()`, tell After Effects which function to call when your menu item(s) are selected.
+Using AEGP_RegisterSuite's `AEGP_RegisterCommandHook()`, tell After Effects which function to call when your menu item(s) are selected.
 The function you register using `AEGP_RegisterUpdateMenuHook()` enables and disabling your menu item(s).
 Your menu item(s) will be permanently disabled unless you register a menu updating function.

 No matter how many menu items you add, you register only one CommandHook.
 When called, determine which menu item was chosen (based on the command ID), use AEGP PICA suite functions to determine the current state of the project, and act accordingly.
 For example, keyframing plug-ins may want to disable their menu items unless a (keyframe-able) parameter stream is part of the current selection.